balqaasem/settpay/README.md

 # SETTPAY
-Setheum's easy to use web3 wallet
+Setheum's easy to use multi-chain web3 wallet

 ## Getting Started